British boxer Anthony Joshua injured in car crash that killed two close friends in Nigeria

 Hearn added that Joshua was taken to hospital for “checks and treatment.”

-The Lagos state commissioner for information, Gbenga Omotoso, said Joshua weas released from hospital late on Wednesday afternoon.
+The Lagos state commissioner for information, Gbenga Omotoso, said Joshua was released from hospital late on Wednesday afternoon.

 “Though heavy hearted and full of emotions over the loss of his two close friends he was deemed clinical fit to recuperate from home,” Omotoso said in a post on X.